urbanjost/M_escape/README.md

       ! unlike the constants it is easy to turn off the color call color_mode(.false.)
       print *, color('Hello!', fg=fg_red, bg=bg_green, style=bold)
+       NOTE:
+       where supported the isatty(3f) function can be used to turn off the sequences when the file is not a tty.
-   end program direct2
+       call color_mode(isatty(stdin)) ! isatty(3f) is an extension, but supported by GNU, Intel, PGI, ... end program direct2
 ```
 ![sample](docs/images/snap2b.gif)

+       ### NOTE:
+       where supported the isatty(3f) function can be used to turn off the sequences when the file is
+       not a tty.

+          call color_mode(isatty(stdin))

+       isatty(3f) is an extension, but supported by GNU, Intel, PGI, ...

    You could eliminate the fg= and bg= parameters and just concatenate any combination of the strings as
    a style= value as well.